-At RESPONS we are defenders of responsible consumption.
+At Impactful Travel we are defenders of responsible consumption.
 However, we refuse fanaticism, knowing that science is increasingly supporting the benefits of a change in food consumption.
 This change increasingly translates into benefits for our body, but at the same time, for our planet and why not for tourism!
 In the last case, responsible consumption is about giving our travellers the possibility to know the origin of the product.
 We do this in our Route of the Many Things, for example, a tour that takes you to Machu Picchu while you get to know producers of fruits, organic coffee, and tea.
-RESPONS collaborates with more than 70 communities and families (in projects located in Peru´s different regions; coast, mountains and jungle) that we can count on for the precious food we receive daily at our tables.
+In Peru, Impactful Travel collaborates with more than 70 communities and families (in projects located in Peru’s different regions; coast, mountains and jungle) that we can count on for the precious food we receive daily at our tables.

-To help you explore the various options Peru has to offer, here´s a list of some places with specialized concepts of vegetarian or vegan food.
+So, in order to show you that travelling in Peru as a vegetarian or a vegan is definitely possible, here’s a list of some places with specialized concepts of vegetarian or vegan food.
 Not to mention that currently, many traditional restaurants add both options to their menu.

-– the capital of Peru is like a flavor magnet, so don’t miss the offer with the most variety of all
+The Peruvian capital is like a flavor magnet, so don’t miss the offer with the most variety of all

 Raw Café